psaniuk/web-monitors/README.md

 **How many HTTP checks a single instance of the app can serve?**
 - assuming the response time of an average HTTP request is 200ms (based on benchmarks of HTTP req traveling from North America to Europe)
-- a single thread can fulfill 5 requests in one second and 25 requests in 5 seconds (min interval from the system requirements)
+- a single thread can fulfill 5 requests in one second and 25 requests in 5 seconds
-- assuming the app is deployed on a server with 36 cores (72 hardware threads), 72 * 25 = 1800 HTTP checks every 5 seconds possible
+- assuming the app is deployed on a server with 36 cores (72 hardware threads), 72 * 5 = 360 HTTP checks every second possible

 **Database**